Portfolio

 Succeeding filters do not open unless the preceding filter has been selected; this ensures that only the metrics that are subsequently available for viewing are displayed.

 All filters are numbered to convey sequence, and users can reset all visualisations if they make a data input error.
-If they reset the filters, a message prompt is displayed explaining why visualisations are hidden.

 Fresh Fez